2001- 15th November – Kenilworth Town Council – By Election

 Votes Cast 1822 (31.3%)

-CONSERVATIVES RETAIN DISTRICT SEAT
+CONSERVATIVES RETAIN SEAT

 Kenilworth District Councillors